 We welcome and value diversity ensuring that our work benefits from a broad range of viewpoints and perspectives.
 We strive to maintain workplaces that are free from discrimination or harassment based on race, color, religion, gender, gender identity or gender expression, national origin or ancestry, age, disability, veteran status, military service, sexual orientation, genetic information, and any other protected category recognized under applicable laws.
-Cohu is committed to respecting and protecting all human rights including those of women and minority groups.
+We believe that a diverse workforce is critical to our success, and we continue to focus on the hiring, retention and advancement of women and underrepresented populations.
+We are committed to respecting and protecting the human rights of all our employees.